The IPO Process: A Step-by-Step Guide to Going Public

 - Company’s agreement to provide all information and cooperate

-Underwriting Agreement.
-Once the price of shares is determined, the underwriter is legally bound to purchase the shares at the agreed-upon price.
+Once the price of shares is set, the underwriter is legally bound to purchase the shares at the agreed-upon price.

-- Information Required in Prospectus — The prospectus is a legal document provided to everyone who is offered and/or buys the stock.
+- Information Required in Prospectus — The prospectus is a legal document provided to everyone who gets offered and/or buys the stock.
 It must clearly describe the company’s business operations, financial state, operations results, risk factors and management.
-Audited financial statements must also be included.
+In addition, it must include audited financial statements.

 - Information Not Required in Prospectus – Includes additional information and exhibits that the company is not required to deliver to investors but must file with the SEC.